A fifth of EU soy imports from Brazil could be tainted by deforestation, study says

 The team also found that 17% of Brazil's beef exports to the European Union are linked to deforestation.
 However, there were only a few "rotten apples" in the soybean and beef supply chains, with only 2% of farms causing 62% of the illegal deforestation in the area covered, it said.

 The study did not name the companies or farms implicated in deforestation.

 The study only considered Brazilian exports to the European Union, which took in 16% of Brazil's soybean and soymeal exports in 2019.
 Rajao said the researchers focused on the EU in part to because a recent EU trade deal with the South American bloc Mercosur, once ratified, would increase two-way farm trade.

-Rajao said future research might look at exports to China, which is Brazil's largest soy and beef buyer, accounting for 64% of soybean and meal sales.
+Rajao said future research might look at exports to China, which accounts for 64% of soybean and meal sales.